vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 There are many ways to [ingest data](https://docs.microsoft.com/en-us/azure/data-explorer/ingest-data-overview) in [Kusto](/2020/02/19/azure-data-explorer-kusto).

 There is batching vs streaming, queued vs command, plugins, SDK, etc.  .
+There is also a pletora of tools / techniques to achieve this, e.g. [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-explorer/data-factory-integration), [LightIngest](https://docs.microsoft.com/en-us/azure/data-explorer/lightingest), [.ingest into](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-storage), etc.  .

 In this article I want to look at the specific scenario of ingestion large amount of historical data.
 Maybe we just want to ingest historical data and analyse it or maybe we also want to stream new data in.